dayton-outar/shillings/docs/MARKETING/INDUSTRY/JM.md

 ## Competitors

+Q. Market share?

+A. Can get the market share for brokerages from JCSD

+Q. Customer base?

+A. _Don't know_

+Q. Marketing tactics?

+A. Most seem to rely on word-of-mouth, investment clubs and thought leaders (or influencers).

+Q. Distribution channels?

+A. All distributes analysis over the internet.
+Trading information is also distributed over the internet.
+Trading is facilitated by a stock brokerage firm.

+Q. Financial performance?

+A. Most of these applications except the JTrader Pro is owned privately.
+JTrader Pro is owned by the Jamaica Stock Exchange.

+### Competitive Analysis

 ![Domain Authority by Tier](/.attachments/domain-authority-by-tier.png)

 > What’s a good score?
 It depends.
 But a good DA is a HIGH DA.